markmontymark/macros/README.md

 - Clojure
 - Rust

-Ok, so I can already use the source for Clisp.
-The Clisp project will be folder for writing the first tests for the let-over-lambda.lisp codebase...hopefully I can use some the example source code in the book as unit tests.
+Ok, so I can already use the source for Clisp. clisp/ will then only be a folder of tests for the let-over-lambda.lisp codebase...hopefully I can use some example source code in the book as unit tests.